cami7ord/wologa-docs/README.md

 # Wologa API Documentation

 Welcome to the **Wologa API Documentation**!
-This repository contains the comprehensive documentation for the API, designed to help developers integrate and utilize its functionalities effectively.
+This repository contains the comprehensive documentation for the API, designed to help developers integrate and use its functionalities effectively.

 ---